abicas/tinyyolov2-movidius-aws/README.md

 Total Detection Time: 18.000000 Seconds
 ````

-So, comparing all the 3 outputs, WE HAVE A WINNER !
+So, comparing all the 3 outputs, WE HAVE A WINNER!
 As we can see above, the batch 11000 found more objects but got more of them wrong, while 15300 found less objects but is showing a better overall balance on indicators including the main ones: F1-score, mAP, Recall and IOU.
-We also can see that Apple is a tricky logo, when comparing to the performance of the other ones.
+We can also see that Apple is a tricky logo, when comparing to the performance of the other ones.

 ## Converting our Winner Model into Tensorflow with Darkflow